cozyfex/cozyfex.github.io/content/posts/kubernetes-dashboard/index.en.md

 ## Dashboard Authentication

 {{<admonition note "Web UI" true>}}
-You can find the way to authenticate with dashbaord.
+You can find the way to authenticate with dashboard.
 {{</admonition>}}